-- Set new passwords for SFM_SITE_ADMIN_PASSWORD, SFM_RABBIT_MQ_PASSWORD, and SFM_POSTGRES_PASSWORD. - The data volume strategy is used to manage the volumes that store SFM's data.
+- Set new passwords for SFM_SITE_ADMIN_PASSWORD, RABBIT_MQ_PASSWORD, and POSTGRES_PASSWORD. - The data volume strategy is used to manage the volumes that store SFM's data.
 By default, normal Docker volumes are used.
-Host volumes are recommended for production because they allow access to the data from outside of Docker.
-To use host volumes, change the following values to point to a directory or mounted filesystem (e.g. /sfm-data/sfm-mq-data:/sfm-mq-data): - DATA_VOLUME_MQ - DATA_VOLUME_DB - DATA_VOLUME_EXPORT - DATA_VOLUME_CONTAINERS - DATA_VOLUME_COLLECTION_SET - PROCESSING_VOLUME - SFM allows data volumes to live on mounted filesystems and will monitor space usage of each.
-Many SFM instances are configured with all data on the same server, however.
-If all data volumes are on the same filesystem: - Change DATA_SHARED_USED to True. - Set DATA SHARED DIR to the path of the parent directory on the filesystem, e.g. /sfm-data. - Provide a threshold for space usage warning emails to be sent by updating DATA_THRESHOLD_SHARED. - In docker-compose.yml, uncomment the volumes section in the ui container definition so that the DATA_SHARED_DIR is accessible to SFM for monitoring. - Set the SFM_HOSTNAME and SFM_PORT appropriately.
-These are the public hostname (e.g., sfm.gwu.edu) and port (e.g., 80) for SFM. - If running RabbitMQ or Postgres on another server, set appropriate values for SFM_RABBITMQ_HOST, SFM_RABBITMQ_MANAGEMENT_PORT, ''SFM_POSTGRES_HOST, and SFM_POSTGRES_PORT.
-Email is configured by providing SFM_SMTP_HOST, SFM_EMAIL_USER, and SFM_EMAIL_PASSWORD.
+To use a host volume instead, change the DATA_VOLUME and PROCESSING_VOLUME settings.
+Host volumes are recommended for production because they allow access to the data from outside of Docker. - Set the SFM_HOSTNAME and SFM_PORT appropriately.
+These are the public hostname (e.g., sfm.gwu.edu) and port (e.g., 80) for SFM. - Email is configured by providing SFM_SMTP_HOST, SFM_EMAIL_USER, and SFM_EMAIL_PASSWORD.
 (If the configured email account is hosted by Google, you will need to configure the account to "Allow less secure apps."
-Currently this setting is accessed, while logged in to the google account, via https://myaccount.google.com/security#connectedapps).

-- Application credentials for social media APIs are configured in by providing the TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, WEIBO_API_KEY, WEIBO_API_SECRET, and/or TUMBLR_CONSUMER_KEY, TUMBLR_CONSUMER_SECRET.
+Currently this setting is accessed, while logged in to the google account, via https://myaccount.google. com/security#connectedapps). - Application credentials for social media APIs are configured in by providing the TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, WEIBO_API_KEY, WEIBO_API_SECRET, and/or TUMBLR_CONSUMER_KEY, TUMBLR_CONSUMER_SECRET.
 These are optional, but will make acquiring credentials easier for users.
 For more information and alternative approaches see API Credentials. - Set an admin email address with SFM_SITE_ADMIN_EMAIL.
-Problems with SFM are sent to this address. - Set an SFM contact email address with SFM CONTACT EMAIL.
+Problems with SFM are sent to this address. - Set an SFM contact email address with SFM_CONTACT_EMAIL.
 Users are provided with this address. - For branding in the SFM UI footer, provide SFM_INSTITUTION_NAME and SFM_INSTITUTION_LINK.
 (There is also a GW-specific footer available which, when enabled, appears below the standard footer.
 The GW-specific footer is disabled by default.
-The environment variable that controls this is SFM_ENABLE_GW_FOOTER.) - To enable the cookie consent popup: - Set SFM ENABLE COOKIE CONSENT to True. - Optionally, customize the text of SFM_COOKIE_CONSENT_HTML.
+The environment variable that controls this is SFM_ENABLE_GW_FOOTER.) - To enable the cookie consent popup: - Set SFM_ENABLE_COOKIE_CONSENT to True. - Optionally, customize the text of SFM_COOKIE_CONSENT_HTML.
 HTML tags are allowed in SFM_COOKIE_CONSENT_HTML.
 For instance, you may wish to use an (anchor tag) to include a link to your institution's privacy policy web page. - Optionally, customize the wording of the cookie consent button in SFM_COOKIE_CONSENT_BUTTON_TEXT.

 Note that if you make a change to configuration after SFM is brought up, you will need to restart containers.
-If the change only applies to a single container, then you can stop the container with docker stop <container name>.
+If the change only applies to a single container, then you can stop the container with docker kill <container name>.
 If the change applies to multiple containers (or you're not sure), you can stop all containers with docker-compose stop.
 Containers can then be brought back up with docker-compose up -d and the configuration change will take effect.